dbafromthecold/SqlServerChaosEngineering/slides.md

 ### Session Aim
 <!-- .slide: style="text-align: left;"> -->
-How can Chaos Engineering be applied to SQL Server?
+An overview of Chaos Engineering and how it can be applied

 <p align="center">
 <img src="images/chaos.gif"/>